emvaized/selecton-extension/README.md

 **How to add Selecton settings as Vivaldi side panel?**

-* Use this URL: chrome-extension://**{ID OF EXTENSION}**/options/options.html
-Where **{ID OF EXTENSION}** is unique extension ID on your computer.
+* Use this URL: *chrome-extension://{ID OF EXTENSION}/options/options.html*, where *{ID OF EXTENSION}* is a unique extension ID on your computer.
 You can get this from extension details page on chrome://extension

 ----

 ### Contributing
-You can make Selecton better without knowing how to code:
+You can make Selecton better without even knowing how to code:
 - Provide translation for your language: [Base English file](https://github.com/emvaized/selecton-extension/blob/master/_locales/en/messages.json)
 - Add your currency to the list of supported currencies: [Currencies list](https://github.com/emvaized/selecton-extension/blob/master/src/data/currencies.js)
 - Selecton relies on looking for keywords in the selected text.
 Enhance them with keywords for your language: [Keywords](https://github.com/emvaized/selecton-extension/blob/master/src/data/keywords.js)